Blog

 Consuming German media daily accelerates your learning far beyond what any app can do alone.
 Match your consumption to your level:

-• Easy German (YouTube): Street interviews with German/English subtitles
+• Easy German (YouTube): Street interviews with German and English subtitles

 • Slow German podcast: News spoken slowly and clearly